-We believe that our proprietary technology, know-how, confidential information and trade secrets provide us with a competitive advantage.
-Arms-length licensing of technology, operating and licensing technology in countries in which intellectual property laws are not well established and enforced, and the possible loss of experienced personnel to competitors increases the risk of possible transfer of know-how and trade secrets, including attendant patenting by our competitors, which may negatively impact this advantage.
+We believe that our proprietary technology, know how, confidential information and trade secrets provide us with a competitive advantage.
+A possible loss of experienced personnel to competitors, and a possible transfer of know-how and trade secrets associated therewith, including the patenting by our competitors of technology built on our know-how obtained through former employees may negatively impact this advantage.